olive.oil.soap.molecule (1K)

 Figure 5

 Soaps are made from naturally occuring fats and oils.
 These include soybean oil, palm oil, coconut oil, olive oil, beeswax, lard, and dairy fat among many others.
-Naturally occuring fats have widely varying structures but usually consist of three copies of a long carbon chain (known as a fatty acid), each of which is bound by an ester bond to a molecule of glycerin (C3H5(OH)3, see fig. 6).
+Naturally occuring fats have widely varying structures but usually consist of three copies of a long carbon chain (known as an acyl group or fatty acid), each of which is bound by an ester bond to a molecule of glycerin (C3H5(OH)3, see fig. 6).
 Lipid molecules with this structure are known as triglycerides or triacylglycerides and they perform a wide variety of functions in a living organism.
 An illustration of a triglyceride with three oleate acyl groups can be seen in fig. 7 (C3H5(C18H33O2)3).
 Biologically, lipids play many roles.
 In our own bodies, layers of cells containing large droplets of fat molecules can serve as both insulation and a back-up source of energy.
 In addition, fat molecules aid in the storage of biologically important molecules which are not soluble in water, such as vitamin D.

 glycerin (5K)